airqo-platform/AirQo-frontend/README.md

 1. The mobile application
 2. The frontend for the main AirQo website
 3. The admin dashboard for the entire QirQo platform.

+## Contributing
+We invite you to help us build this platform.
+Please look up the [contributing guide](https://github.com/airqo-platform/AirQo-frontend/wiki) for details.